natalieagus/50002-2022/_notes/f_fsm.md

 Singapore University of Technology and Design

 # Finite State Machine
-[You can find the lecture video here.](https://youtu.be/efLcdpqlAyI) You can also **click** on each heading to bring you to the section of the video covering the subtopic.
+[You can find the lecture video here.](https://youtu.be/efLcdpqlAyI) You can also **click** on each header to bring you to the section of the video covering the subtopic.

 ## Overview